RobinFrugte97/FDND-task-aggregator/README.md

 ### Datalist

-Whilst typing, you are presented with suggestions using the html `<datalist>` element.
+While typing, the user is presented with a couple of suggestions using the html `<datalist>` element.
 The options inside the datalist are dynamicly calculated based on user input.

 ### Sorting